tomezpl/lbg-char-neo/README.md

 - Saved Characters
 - Import from vMenu

+This event takes an optional parameter which can be a client event name.
+The event provided in this parameter will be triggered when the player closes the Interaction Menu.

 ### Changelog

+- Added an optional event name param to `lbg-openChar` listener to allow triggering an event when the character menu is closed.

 #### 2.1.0
 - Added Rotate Right/Left controls to the character creator menus. (#11)
 - Updated the ped change logic to only change the ped model if the MP character gender changed. (#7)